Velocidex/velociraptor/tools/survey/README.md

 specific needs.

-Although it is possible to mix and match configurations (for example SSO with self signed certificates).
-The Wizard does not offer these combinations.
+Although it is possible to mix and match configurations (for example SSO with self signed certificates), the wizard does not offer these combinations.
 We want to keep it as simple as possible and so minimize choice to the most common choices.